 Attach your bumpers using two screws at opposite ends for each bumper.
 I started my screws through the top of the board, but only because I knew I was going to be covering them with grip tape.
 If you’re not, start the screws through the bumpers, making sure they don’t go all the way through the top of your board.

 *Note: Keep in mind that the closer to the middle of the board your bumpers are, the less room you have to roll – for younger boarders who might just be learning balance, bumpers a bit closer together can be a great way to ease them into balance training.

 - Add flair!

 Add fun stuff, decorate, and make it your own!!
-Your kids can add decals, stickers, make strips with wash tape, or even paint there own designs!
+Your kids can add decals, stickers, make strips with wash tape, or even paint their own designs!
 I also added grip strips at the edges.
 Since I’m prone to slipping and falling, I wanted to make sure I had something at the edges to grip on to.
 I included the shape I cut out in the template, but you can just cut strips from a roll if you’d rather keep it simple!
 For younger kids, you may want strips going the full length.
 These also help immensely if you like to wear socks on your board.